Arctic Noise

 Annika Heimrich

-Annika is a PhD student at the University of Victoria (co-supervised by Francis Juanes and William Halliday), and is supported by a Mitacs Accelerate PhD fellowship with WCS Canada as a partner organization.
+Annika is a PhD student in the Department of Biology at the University of Victoria (co-supervised by Francis Juanes and William Halliday), and is supported by a Mitacs Accelerate PhD fellowship with WCS Canada as a partner organization.
 Annika will be using WCS Canada acoustic data to study the marine soundscape and species distributions in the western Canadian Arctic.
 Annika's fellowship is

 part of our Canada Nature Fund for Aquatic Species at Risk grant on bowhead whales.